-H2020 Marie S-Curie Actions Individual Fellowship project
+H2020 Marie S-Curie Actions Individual Fellowship

 The importance of animal-mediated seed dispersal for plants

-Animal-mediated dispersal is thought to contribute greatly to the dispersal of a broad range of plant and invertebrate species aims to generate a mechanistic understanding of animal-mediated dispersal of plant seeds by waterbirds, fish and large mammals in aquatic ecosystems.
+Animal-mediated dispersal is thought to contribute greatly to the dispersal of a broad range of plant and invertebrate species aim to generate a mechanistic understanding of animal-mediated dispersal of plant seeds by waterbirds, fish and large mammals in wetland ecosystems.
 This includes quantifying the functional role of animal-mediated dispersal for plant communities.
-I study dispersal in aquatic habitats, because these are often spatially isolated and temporally variable, which makes dispersal crucial for the persistence of many aquatic species.My H2020-project Within the project I combine lab experiments, modelling and fieldwork.
+I study dispersal in wetlands, because these are often spatially isolated and temporally variable, which makes dispersal crucial for the persistence of many aquatic species.
+In my H2020-project I My project combines lab experiments, modelling and fieldwork.

 The first output of the project has been a publication on the transport of plant seeds and invertebrates by piscovorous birds in Biology Letters.
 Great cormorants (Phalacrocorax carbo) were found to regurgitate plant seeds and resting stages of invertebrates, that were initially ingested by fish, and only dispersed secondarily by fish-eating birds.
 Such two-step dispersal provides an additional mechanism for seeds and invertebrates to be transported over land.

 The second output of the project to date is a review in Frontiers in Plant Sciences, highlighting the potential of alien plant species to interfere with animal-mediated dispersal of native plant species.
 This publication provides an overview of how the arrival of alien plants can alter animal-mediated dispersal of native species, particularly for aquatic ecosystems.

 The third output is an editorial publication on a Research Topic in Frontiers in Ecology and Evolution: "Animal-mediated dispersal in understudied systems".
 The video of a recent seminar on my work can be found on Youtube.